 - 150-200 ml warm milk

 - 1½ tbsp coconut, vegetable or olive oil

-- tapioca flour, for kneading and rolling out
+- tapioca flour or gluten-free plain flour, for kneading and rolling out

 - 3 garlic cloves, slivered